 Karate therefore promotes strength of character, to have self-control, confidence, discipline, focus and to be ready at all times.
 We have a lot of children participating in our karate sessions and it is incredible to see the mental and physical development that comes as a result of their training.
 Many children, particularly small children start sessions not being able to focus on the Sensei (teacher) for more than 15-20 minutes.
 Children are naturally inquisitive, are distracted easily and can struggle with their coordination.
 We generally see improvement within the first few months and within a year children are able to focus quickly, carry out commands, control their curiosity and have achieved a good level of mental and self control.

 We have even had reports from parents that their child’s ability to concentrate in the classroom has improved as a result of learning karate.

 Composure is an excellent skill for children to learn: At the risk of repeating ourselves, karate ultimately aims to teach control and composure.
 This is brilliant for children whose emotions and language is still in its infancy.
 Children will often cry, lash out, and simply cannot control their emotions or their bodies and can end up getting into trouble at school or nursery for hitting or biting.
 Karate can help to combat levels of anger, frustration and aggression by teaching discipline and control.

 So, If you hadn’t considered karate before then you definitely should do.
-If it’s self defense classes you’re looking for then there really isn’t anything that rivals karate especially if you want to achieve strength of mind, fitness and self defense.
+If it’s self defence classes you’re looking for then there really isn’t anything that rivals karate especially if you want to achieve strength of mind, fitness and self defence.